 Luckily we can increase the thickness of the bone protecting the sinus by carrying out a procedure called a sinus lift.
 This involves making a small hole into the sinus, then “lifting” the lining of the sinus out of the way and adding a bone graft.
 This allows adequate bone to firmly secure the implant in place without perforating the sinus and risking infections.

-The healing time of a sinus lift varies.
-The gums where the small hole was made into the sinus will heal rapidly (in 2-3 weeks); however, the bone takes longer to heal.
-Small bone grafts can heal in as little as 3 months where large bone grafts can take as long as 9 months to completely heal.
+The healing time of bone grafts varies.
+The gums over top of the bone graft will heal rapidly (in 2-3 weeks); however, the bone takes longer to heal.
+Small bone grafts can heal in as little as three months where large bone grafts can take as long as nine months to completely heal.